12 of Sardinia's best beaches & bays

 About 2 km north of the harbour village of Stintino in the province of Sassari, is La Pelosa, a white-sand beach lapped by clear, shallow waters.

-The shallow beach at La Pelosa is ideal for kids © Harrison&Peterson - Flickr Creative Commons
+The shallow beach at La Pelosa is ideal for kids © Harrison&Peterson - Flickr CC BY-SA 2.0

 It offers lovely views of Isola Piana and the larger Isola Asinara, while an old Saracen tower built in granite rock serves as a backdrop.
 It's a popular snorkelling and diving area and can get busy during the peak season.